farahcarrasco/UFBI2018.github.io/SpoelhofJ.md

 setwd("your_directory_file_path")
 ```

-We need to create two functions. the first is a function to capitalize the first letter of a character string.
+We need to create two functions.
+The first is a function to capitalize the first letter of a character string.
 This will come in handy for formatting species names later.
 The second is a function that cleans up the output of our taxonomic name resolution service and returns a simple vector of names.

 ```{r}
 firstup <- function(x) {